leahkla/cognitive-neuroscience-project/README.md

 $ flask run
 ```
 ----------------
+In development mode, if changes are made to the source code while the app is running, they are automatically and immediately applied to the running app.

 If you want to run the app in development mode, run this before starting the app:

 ```